rowak/nanoleaf-desktop/README.md

 ## Features
 - Select regular and rhythm scenes, set solid colors, and modify the brightness and color temperature
-- Control both Aurora and Canvas devices
+- Control Aurora, Canvas, and Hexagon devices
 - Live and responsive preview of the panels to show what is currently displayed on the physical device
 - Discover new scenes and plugins created by other Nanoleaf users
 - Control devices from a computer outside your local network